1. About

 This scoring system ensures that your results are comparable across different game modes and difficulty settings.
 Players are primarily rewarded for typing skill (speed and accuracy), with appropriate adjustments for the challenge level chosen.

-5. Quick Commands
+8. Quick Commands

-Quick Commands allow you to customize your NerdType experience on-the-fly without opening the terminal or settings menu.
+Quick Commands allow you to customize your NerdType experience on-the-fly without opening the settings menu.
 Simply type a command starting with a forward slash / in the game input field and press Enter.
 The game will pause while processing the command, and most commands will reload the game to apply changes.

-5.1 Available Commands
+8.1 Available Commands

 Game Mode Management: